kota7/gogamer/README.md

 #>
 ```

-or `plotat` function draws the image.
+and `plotat` function draws the image.

 ``` r
 plotat(x, at = 127)